News about the lab

 From a conceptual point of view, this project will address for the first time how ion channel degeneracy, variability and covariation are genetically regulated to ensure the resilience and phenotypic stability/plasticity of excitable cells in C. elegans.

-NERVSPAN will train 11 doctoral Students at 7 academic institutions and 2 companies.
+NERVSPAN will train 12 doctoral Students at 7 academic institutions and 1 company.
 The nature of the programme will provide the enrolled students with strong interdisciplinary training (including, but not limited to: molecular biology, bioinformatics, high resolution microscopy, proteomics, and transcriptome profiling).

 2023-03-28